labd/nextjs-basic-auth-middleware/README.md

 # nextjs-basic-auth-middleware

 Adds basic authentication headers to a NextJS project with server side rendered (SSR) pages.
-Options can be set on the basic auth middleware and overriden using environment variables.
+Options can be set on the basic auth middleware and overridden using environment variables.

 ## Installation